ptimmons/128t-analyzer/README.md

 ## Running the Script

 The script has two main modes of operation: *online mode* and *offline mode*.

+> Note: *online mode* uses GraphQL to retrieve session data from a 128T conductor.
+As such, it requires that the conductor is running (at least) 4.4 or newer software.
+If your conductor is not using at least version 4.4, you can still use the script in *offline mode*.

 ### Online Mode